dreamingndrawing/dreamingndrawingapp/README.md

-# Dreaming N' Drawing
+# Dreaming 'N Drawing
-An application dedicated to making interactions with Dreaming N' Drawing fast and easy
+An application dedicated to making interactions with Dreaming 'N Drawing fast and easy

 # Terms & Conditions